joaomotacosta/joaomotacosta/README.md

 ### 👨‍💻 About Me:
 - 🌍 Lisbon, Portugal
-- 🔐 Looking for work
+- 🔐 Currently working as a Junior Software Engineer
 - 👀 Interested in pentesting, social engineering, hardware and overclocking
 - 🧠 I'm currently learning LaTeX and Pandoc to maximize my workflow.
 - ✉️ You can reach me at [joaomotacosta@tuta.io](mailto:joaomotacosta@tuta.io)